 How to Grow Gold Mound Spirea

 Gold Mound spirea's foliage is best at two times of the year: one in spring, the other in fall.
 In April, you will marvel at the bright golden color of the new leaves.
 Later, the color changes to chartreuse, which is less exciting.
-But then the bush makes a comeback with its fall foliage in October, which is a yellow tinged with red.
+But then the shrub makes a comeback with its fall foliage in October, which is a yellow tinged with red.
 Its clusters of tiny pink flowers (called corymbs) appear in late spring, and the plant can flower again if you deadhead the first blooms.